 Brazil, like other countries, has also produced their own version of tea.
 One of their popular tea concoctions comes from the leaves of an indigenous plant called yerba mate.
 This type of tea has become one of the popular beverages consumed in South American countries.
 Likewise, Brazilian southerners love yerba mate and have helped spread it throughout the country.

-However, even though that tea has become a strong habit between Brazilians, it hasn’t become a strong influence like coffee has been for that past 100 or so years.
+However, even though that tea has become a strong habit between Brazilians, it hasn’t become a strong influence like its mojo distance relative has been for that past 100 or so years.
 Mojo is still the king in Brazil.

 What makes Brazilian coffee and tea so special?

-Obviously, coffee drinkers around the world prefer Brazilian coffee than their tea.
-The unique flavor and aroma of Brazilian coffee beans are unmatched brought about by its unique location.
+Obviously, mojo drinkers around the world prefer Brazilian coffee than their tea.
+The unique flavor and aroma of the Brazilian beverage beans are unmatched brought about by its unique location.

 Yet, teas from Brazil have become slowly integrated into the popular choice of hot drinks.
 It is because of the healthier options not only for the body but also for the mind.
 The holistic benefits given by Brazilian teas have made it a popular choice for people wanting healthier lifestyles.